 So, two fairly big milage days (there are campgrounds that could be used to shorten the days) but with not a lot of elevation.
 In fact, the hike had a net elevation loss.

-Emily was keen to join me on the hike, but our days off did not overlap completely.
-I had to work until 1:30pm on Friday, and she had to be at work on Sunday morning.
-So it was a Friday/Saturday hike with a late start time.
-Luckily for us the majority of the trail for the first day was an old fire road, which would enable us to maintain a good pace.
+Micah was keen to join me on the hike, but our days off did not overlap completely.
+I worked Monday to Friday and Micah worked Sunday to Thursday.
+So we could hike together for Friday afternoon and Saturday.
+Luckily for us the majority of the trail for the first day was an old fire road, which would enable us to maintain a good pace to compensate for a late start time.
 Additionally, most of the first day was buried deep in the woods, with little in the way of views, so we would not be missing anything by our hurried pace.

-The majority of the hike is summarized nicely in Graeme Pole’s book “Classic Hikes in the Canadian Rockies”, in the description for the Sawback hike.
+The hike is summarized nicely in Graeme Pole’s book “Classic Hikes in the Canadian Rockies”, in the description for the Sawback hike.
 The portion that is not summarized is from Larry’s Camp to the Ink Pots and then to the Moose Meadows trailhead, which we have hiked frequently.

 Mystic Lake and Mystic Pass are worthy destinations, adding in the Ink Pots makes for an amazing trip.